narikazu/reina/README.md

 Usage
 ----

-As a bot, comment in an issue with: `reina: d "projectzero#nice-feature-branch"`.
+As a bot, comment in an issue with: `reina: d projectzero#nice-feature-branch`.

 As a CLI application, execute `$ ruby reina.rb 1234 "projectzero#nice-feature-branch"`